Skip to main content

 • Project Start/End dates will be defined in Float as the earliest/latest date of either; an Allocation, a Logged time, a Phase or a Milestone or the 'Set date' on the project.
 When created the Milestones will set the Start/End dates.

-• Project Budget will set by either Karbon Fixed Fee, Total Budget Amount (option to exclude Roles from calculation) or Total Budget Hours (option to exclude Roles from calculation), this is a global setting for the integration.
+• Project Budget will set by either Karbon Fixed Fee, Total Budget Amount (option to exclude Roles from calculation) or Total Budget Hours (option to exclude Roles from calculation).

 • Start Date